Step-by-Step Migration Guide

 • Verify vite.config.ts paths are correct

-• Check .env has correct VITE_DEV_SERVER setting
+• Check .env has correct VITE_DEV_ENABLED setting

 • Ensure Vite dev server is running (development)